-MORE SELECTIVITY: Most email lists do not offer the extensive array of selectivity factors available with a direct mail list.
-With a direct mail list you can pinpoint your best prospects … cream of the crop prospects, while email often forces marketers to take the old-fashion shot-gun approach.
+MORE SELECTIVITY: Most email lists do not offer the extensive array of selectivity factors available with a mail list.
+With a list you can pinpoint your best prospects … cream of the crop prospects, while email often forces marketers to take the old-fashion shot-gun approach.

 SAFE: With the growing threat of identity theft, viruses, and SPAM, people are becoming more and more hesitating in responding to on-line offers … even legitimate interesting offers.
-Direct mail is safe … the user can visit website on own time schedule and without having to click potentially dangerous links.
+Mailing postcards is safe … the user can visit website on own time schedule and without having to click potentially dangerous links.

 TELEMARKETING.
 A direct mail list can also include phone numbers.
 A telemarketing list is not the ideal tool for generating sales, BUT telemarketing is very effective for gathering information on potential customers … relationship formation.

 INCREASE WEB TRAFFIC & ONLINE SALES: Direct mail has a tremendous influence on generating online sales.
 Per USPS study, over 60% of direct mail recipients were influenced to visit promoted website – with the greatest influence on first-time shoppers.
 Direct mail recipients purchased 28% more items and spent 28% more money than non direct mail recipients.
 The study also noted a revenue lift of 163% for websites supported by direct mail as opposed to those that were not.

 SOURCE: USPS survey of 5,000 visitors to retail websites